-Once the appropriate EEOC field office receives your request, we will send you a docket number for your case and ask the agency to send us a copy of your file.
-We will also ask the agency to send a copy of the file to you, if the agency hasn’t done so already.
+Once the appropriate EEOC field office receives your request, we will send you a docket number for your case, and ask the agency to send us a copy of your investigative file.
+We will also ask the agency to send a copy of the investigative file to you, if the agency hasn't done so already.
 Your case will then be assigned to an EEOC Administrative Judge.

-After the hearing, the Administrative Judge will send you a decision and order any relief.
-The decision should be sent to you within 180 days from the day you asked for a hearing.
-The Administrative Judge will send both you and the agency a copy of the decision, along with the transcript of what was said at the hearing.
+The Administrative Judge will send you a decision either through the online portal or through the mail and order any relief.
+The Administrative Judge will send both you and the agency a copy of the decision and other appropriate documents from the hearing process.

 If the agency does not accept the decision or disagrees with any part of the decision of the Administrative Judge, the agency must file an appeal with the EEOC's Office of Federal Operations.